Cross: JoAnne Musick, Criminal Law From Both Sides Now

 Q. You went to South Texas College of Law in Houston.
 Was it your plan going in to practice criminal law?
 What made you want to be a lawyer?
 What made you decide that, of all the practice areas out there, criminal law was the one for you?
 Was there another practice area that caught your interest?

 A. Interestingly, when I started law school, I planned to capitalize on my accounting background and head into a tax practice.
+I actually looked into buying into an accounting practice and really taking off with a career in the field – at the time it really was my passion.
 Professor Wheeler changed that forever.
 Criminal law 101 was the most exciting class I had.
 I loved everything about it.
 All the students warned, don’t take Wheeler’s classes.
 He’s too tough, they told me.
 To the contrary, he was the push I needed.

 I liked being challenged.
 I realized that was what made the difference: accounting didn’t challenge me, technology didn’t challenge me.
 Law made me think!
 Over the next 3 years, I took every criminal class offered and every class Wheeler taught.
 Of course, I took the tax classes also.
 They were easy with my background and could help boost my GPA.
 But the criminal classes had captured my heart and soul, and that’s where I would be headed.